 Unless you are Uncle Stanley or Aunt Suzy, you are much more likely to suffer consequences if you do not get vaccinated.

-Time and again, research has proved the antivaccination myths to be false and that vaccines work.
+Research has proved the antivaccination myths to be false and that vaccines work.
 They do not cause autism.
-Recent studies have shown that in our age of distrusting the media for sharing information that we do not agree with, people now distrust physicians because they have a personal belief that is not backed by science.
+Recent studies have shown that in our age of distrusting the media, people now distrust also physicians.

 I was shocked to see the large percentage of people who feel they know as much as scientists and physicians about vaccines and their complications.
 Really?
 School no longer matters?